Passing California Smog Tests

 13. 1978 Test Data:

 I recently came across some test results from the government when they computed the EPA mileage estimate in 2/78.
-Highway results are in parenthesis and results are given in g/mi (grams per mile).
+Results are from CITY driving tests following by HWY results in parenthesis and results are given in g/mi (grams per mile).

 Source: http://www.epa.gov/otaq/tclrep.htm